Chat Request

 Overview

-This document describes the details for interacting with the chat model via the API endpoint and provides specifications for request and response structures.
+The Jamba API provides access to a set of instruction-following chat models.
+It describes the details for interacting with the chat model via the API endpoint and provides specifications for request and response structures.

 Request body